stelltec/aerlytix-website-v2/src/company/about-us.md

 ---
 title: "About Us"
 header: "About us"
-summary: "Our mission is to transform aviation finance with technology and analytics."
+summary: "Our mission is to transform aviation finance with technology and analytics"
 ---

 <article class="pt-5 pb-5 mb-5">
     <div class="container">
         <div class="col-sm-6 col-lg-8 m-auto">
-            <p>Headquartered in Dublin, Ireland, Aerlytix was founded in 2016 to support a leading Aviation Services and Capital Management company.</p>
-            <p>In 2022 the company changed ownership and spun out from the lessor.
-In the same year the company launched Analytics Suite, a modular software platform that offers maintenance forecast, lease analysis, financing, trading and risk cashflow analytics.</p>
+            <p>Aerlytix is a software company in the aviation finance industry.
+Its Analytics Suite product is the first multi-layered decision support tool used in aviation finance.</p>
-            <p>The current team is assembled from the banking, technology and aviation finance world.
+            <p>The software is now used by leading lessors and investors, handling billions in aircraft transactions and leases.
+The Aerlytix team is assembled from the banking, technology, and aviation finance world.
 Aerlytix strives to provide new and better ways to enable efficient, knowledge-based decisions across the aviation industry.
-Since August 2020, Aerlytix has delivered technology solutions to leading aviation investment companies in North America, Europe and Asia.</p>
+Aerlytix is delivering technology solutions to leading aviation investment companies in North America, Europe, and Asia.</p>
         </div>
     </div>
 </article>